 On 8 March 2019, International Women’s Day, the trustees of Futures for Women announced that they had chosen to fund the charity The Sharan Project as their first project partner.

 The Sharan Project is a national charity that supports vulnerable women, particularly from South Asian communities in Britain, who have experienced persecution, domestic violence, forced marriage, honour based abuse and other forms of cultural conflict.
 The Sharan Project provides them with the tools to lead an independent life without fear and realise their full potential.
-Over the next 2 years Futures for Women will make a grant of up to £29,000 to part-fund a Sharan Project programme which will seek to create realistic employment opportunities for 4 groups of 20 women, based in Birmingham.
-The women will be supported to overcome the barriers and challenges they may face in securing employment opportunities towards financial independence.
-The programme will also involve partner organisations to deliver on employability training, makeover, interview coaching, and benefit related support.
+During 2019 and 2020 Futures for Women awarded a total grant of £29,000 to part-fund a Sharan Project programme which sought to create realistic employment opportunities for 4 groups of 20 women, based in Birmingham.
+The women were supported to overcome the barriers and challenges they may face in securing employment opportunities towards financial independence.
+The programme also involved partner organisations to deliver on employability training, makeover, interview coaching, and benefit related support.

-Vice Chair of Futures for Women, Joanna Murray, said “Part-funding an employment project run by a charity partner is a radical change of direction for Futures for Women.
+At the time of the announcement Vice Chair of Futures for Women, Joanna Murray, said “Part-funding an employment project run by a charity partner is a radical change of direction for Futures for Women.
 But our Trustees are confident that this new direction would have the full support of our founder Jessie Boucherett, who pushed hard against boundaries in the 19th century in order to give women the opportunities to carve out a career of their choice.
 We are excited to be supporting the Sharan Project programme for the next 2 years and look forward to meeting the participants and hearing of their employment successes.
 Its programme will also reduce social isolation and the risk of abuse, increase self-confidence and create a new network of friendships which will change lives forever”.

 The work of the Sharan Project (registered charity 1149094) can be viewed on their website www.sharan.org.uk